top of page

 The adjective 'rarefied' draws its etymological roots from the Latin word 'rarefacere,' which combines 'rarus,' meaning 'thin' or 'sparse,' with 'facere,' meaning 'to make.'
 In its original Latin sense, 'rarefied' referred to the process of making something less dense or more thin.
 Over time, this concept of thinning or reducing the density was metaphorically extended to describe intellectual or social environments.
 By the 17th century, 'rarefied' came to signify a high degree of refinement, sophistication, or exclusivity.
 This linguistic evolution reflects the idea that in exclusive or refined circles, ideas, culture, or knowledge were considered to be less commonplace and thus metaphorically 'thinner' in terms of accessibility, giving rise to the modern usage of 'rarefied' to describe elevated or exclusive contexts.

-Quiz: Find the meaning of the adjective rarefied:
+Find the correct meaning of the adjective rarefied:

 Try Again!